vgrigory/candidates/web-dev/README.md

 Hopefully this is interesting to you.
 In terms of what we're looking for, we expect that you'll:

--   Be proficient at server-side JavaScript development using NodeJs.
+-   Have an understanding of server-side JavaScript development using NodeJs.

 -   Have a commanding knowledge of client-side JavaScript and AJAX development

--   Understand HTML, the DOM, and CSS
+-   Understand HTML, the DOM, and CSS in both desktop and mobile web environments

 -   Have experience and expert knowledge of at least one major client-side JavaScript toolchain (Google Closure, YUI, JQuery, Dojo, etc) and be excited